ThomasForselius/pickyproducts/README.md

     - If the password doesn't match the username > They will be redirected back to login page with an error message
     ![Incorrect credentials](productsadmin/static/img/readme_img/wrong_creds.png)

+### Further testing
+Further testing has been done via the following software and methods:

+- Web browser
+  - Google Chrome
+  - Safari
+- Visual
+  - Both HTML structure and CSS styling is tested on each web browser
+- Functionality testing
+  - Each button is tested and gives the corret values and/or
+  - Responsive design tested automatically with http://ami.responsivedesign.is
+  - Responsive sizing tested manually with Chrome Dev tools Inspector
+    - Tablet and desktop version on screen size above 400px wide;
+    - Mobile version on screen size below 400px
+- Links target the correct page
+- Links that point to external sources open a new webpage with the correct targets
+- Modal popups display the correct information

 ### Pep8 testing python code